-Georgia Commercial Financing: Where Logistics, Film, and Fortune 500s Converge
+Georgia Commercial Financing: Logistics, Film, and Fortune 500s

 Economic Overview

-Healthcare is a major and growing economic driver.
-Emory Healthcare, Piedmont Healthcare, WellStar Health System, and Grady Memorial Hospital anchor Atlanta's medical economy, while Augusta is home to the Medical College of Georgia and a cluster of healthcare-related businesses.
-The aging population across Georgia's suburban and rural counties is driving demand for outpatient facilities, urgent care centers, assisted living communities, and specialty medical offices.
-Medical office and healthcare real estate ranks among the strongest commercial asset classes in the state.
+Healthcare keeps growing.
+Emory, Piedmont, WellStar, and Grady anchor Atlanta's medical economy.
+Augusta has the Medical College of Georgia.
+An aging population across suburban and rural counties is pushing demand for outpatient facilities, urgent care, assisted living, and medical offices.
+Healthcare real estate is one of the strongest asset classes in the state.

 Loan Programs